AA&MDSIF College Scholarships

 marrow failure disease have received Debono scholarships to continue their

 of the scholarship program.
-In 2012, eighteen scholarships were awarded thanks

 The Debono Scholarship Fund replaces the Harry Carson Scholarship Fund.
 Thanks to the generosity of NY Giants Hall of Fame football player, Harry Carson and his fans, in 2008-09 and 2011-12 combined, AA&MDSIF provided 26 scholarships through his scholarship fund.
 Carson’s son, Donald, was diagnosed with severe aplastic anemia in 2005, just five days after graduating from college with a biology degree.
 Dr. Donald Carson recently graduated from medical school and has now begun his residency.